North Carolina

 Protect Our Students Act (SB 49 / Session Law 2023-106)

 The Protect Our Students Act, enacted in 2023, strengthened parental rights regarding student data.
 Schools must provide parents with information about their rights under state and federal law regarding student records, including opt-out opportunities for directory information disclosure under FERPA.
-Parents have the right to inspect and review education records and to seek amendments to inaccurate records.
 The law restricts collection of data about students' political affiliations, beliefs, sex behavior or attitudes, and illegal or demeaning behavior.

 Insurance Data Security (G.S.
 Chapter 58, Article 39)

 North Carolina regulates the handling of personal information by insurance companies through the Consumer and Customer Information Privacy Act (G.S.
 Chapter 58, Article 39).
-This article has two key components.
+This article contains two key components.

 Insurance Information and Privacy Protection Act